 What is Silfra in Iceland?

 The Silfra is a fissure in the earth’s surface between the North American and Eurasian tectonic plates.
 The fissure is located in Thingvellir National Park in Iceland.
 This is the only place where you can snorkel between two continents.

 The fissure is about 100 meters wide (328 feet) at its narrowest point and has an average depth of 120 meters (394 feet).

 You’ll get to dive into this unique spot wearing your dry suit, which allows you to experience both fresh and saltwater at once, as well as see marine life that thrives in both environments.
 The water in the rift is some of the clearest in the world, and it is also very cold.

 How to Get to Silfra

-Getting to the Silfra fissure is easy, as it is located just a short drive from Reykjavik.
-Once you arrive, there are plenty of tour companies that offer trips to the rift.
+Getting to the Silfra fissure is easy, as it is just a short drive from Reykjavik.
+Once you arrive, plenty of tour companies offer trips to the Rift.
 These tours typically include all of the gear that you need, as well as a guide.

 Thingvellir National Park

 Thingvellir National Park has been designated as a UNESCO World Heritage Site due to its historical and cultural significance.
 The park covers a portion of Iceland’s most popular Lake Thingvellir.

 The region is located near the Mid-Atlantic Ridge, where North American and East European plate tectonic plates diverge rapidly in their direction.
 The continental rift created fissures now submerged like Silfra and nearby Davsgjá and enormous rifts and canyons below water.